 The ministry of deacon as set forth in Scripture is one of compassion, witness, and service, sharing in the redeeming love of Jesus Christ for the poor, the hungry, the sick, the lost, the friendless, the oppressed, those burdened by unjust policies or structures, or anyone in distress.
 Persons of spiritual character, honest repute, exemplary lives, brotherly and sisterly love, sincere compassion, and sound judgment should be chosen for this ministry.
 (The PC(USA) Book of Order)

 Becoming a Deacon at First Presbyterian Church:

-- Deacons and Elders will meet in the fall prior to the beginning of their term of service for 8 one-hour training sessions, held on Sunday mornings at 8 am.
+- Deacons and Elders will meet in the Fall prior to the beginning of their term of service for training sessions.
 These training sessions are led by pastors.

-- 54 Deacons are nominated, ordained and installed by the church members, then trained by staff and current Deacons.
-Deacons then work under the guidance and supervision of Associate Pastor, Melissa Anne Rogers with the supportive fellowship of the other active Deacons.
+- Deacons are nominated, ordained and installed by the church members, then trained by staff and current Deacons.
+Deacons then work under the guidance and supervision of Associate Pastor, Melissa Anne Rogers, with the supportive fellowship of the other active Deacons.

 The Deacons serve for three years and Deacon meetings are held monthly (except July and August).

 Deacons at First Pres must be active members of the congregation who have demonstrated their support and contributions to the church and its work for at least one year.